Enhanced species coexistence in Lotka-Volterra competition models due to nonlocal interactions

-The interaction range$R_{ij}$ is, in general, a function of the influence range of each of the competitors, $R_i$ and $R_j$.
-We define two possible scenarios for the interaction range depending on how it emerges from each species influence range: \begin{itemize} \item[-] \textit{Non-additive influence ranges (scenario I):} the interaction range is equal to the influence range of one of the species.
+The interaction range $R_{ij}$ is, in general, a function of the species-specific ranges of competition, $R_i$ and $R_j$.
+These spatial scales, $R_i$ and $R_j$, define the range over which the presence of individuals from one of the species, $i$ or $j$, respectively, decreases the growth rate of other individuals.
+The formal definition of the interaction range $R_{ij}$, however, will depend on the nature of the long-range interaction that dominates the system under study.
+We will work with two possible definitions for the interaction range, depending on how it emerges from the species-specific spatial scales of competition $R_i$ and $R_j$: \begin{itemize} \item[-] \textit{Non-additive influence ranges (scenario I):} the interaction range is equal to the influence range of one of the species.
 In this case, individuals of species $i$ are affected by conspecifics if the inter-individual distance is less or equal to the influence range of species $i$, $r\leq R_i$.
 The kernel is $G_{ii}(r) = \Pi_{2R_i}(r)$, where $\Pi_{2R_i}$ is the top-hat function of Eq.\,(\ref{eq:step_function}) with $R_{ij} = R_i$.
 Similarly, $G_{jj} = \Pi_{2R_j}(r)$, and $G_{ij}(r) = \Pi_{2R_j}(r)$ and $G_{ji}(r) = \Pi_{2R_i}(r)$ for interspecific interactions.
-An instantiation of this scenario is, for example, a competitive interaction between species with the ability to release toxins \citep{Bais2003, Granato2019}.
+An instantiation of this scenario is, for example, a competitive interaction between species with the ability to release toxins (Fig.\,\ref{fig:scheme}a) \citep{Bais2003, Granato2019}.